-To ensure your security, when you designate the realm admin role or appoint additional realm admins, Quickbase requests that you create and submit a support ticket with Quickbase Customer Care.
-As a realm admin, you provide Customer Care with the other users on your account who you want to promote to the realm admin level.
+To ensure your security, when you designate the realm admin role or appoint additional realm admins, Quickbase requests that you create and submit a support ticket with Quickbase Technical Support.
+As a realm admin, you provide Technical Support with the other users on your account who you want to promote to the realm admin level.

 Best practice: You should designate a back-up realm admin.

 Log in to Quickbase with the account granted with the realm admin role.

 Access the Admin Console from the My Apps page by selecting Quickbase Admin.

 From the drop-down on right side of My Apps page bar, select Manage the Realm.

 After you work with Technical Support to designate a realm admin, the realm admin can define app creator roles.
 To create an app creator role, you assign account permissions to users or groups to create apps within their realm.
 App creators can create, upload, and provision access to the apps.

 As the realm admin, access the Admin Console from the My Apps page by selecting Quickbase Admin.